ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **currentAssessments** - the number of ongoing assessments submitted by this client.
 * **messages** - a list of messages (strings).
 Messages can be public (sent to everyone) and private (sent only to the invoking client).
                  Private messages are prefixed with "[Private]".
+* **clientMaxAssessments** - deprecated and scheduled for removal in the next release.

 ### Key ###